Developed in collaboration with

 Action planning can also be used to promote healthy behavior change.10 A randomized controlled trial with diabetic patients found that action planning, rather than telling patients what to do, is associated with significant improvement in HbA1c.1 For example, one of your patients with diabetes eats a pint of ice cream every night.
 You explain that she needs to lower her A1c levels and she is motivated to make the change.
 Telling her to stop eating ice cream will likely fail, but engaging her in a realistic action plan that includes achievable lifestyle changes, such as reducing her ice cream consumption to half a pint each night, is more likely to succeed.
 The method seeks to build upon a series of small successes rather than taking an “all or nothing” approach to changing patient behaviors.10

 Health coaches should also be trained to be positive, thoughtful, and empathetic with their patients.
-Choosing the right person for the job is often as much about a temperament and interest in partnering with patients to achieve their goals as it is about knowledge about chronic disease and wellness.
+Choosing the right person for the job is often as much about holding an interest in partnering with patients to achieve their goals and having the right temperament for the job as it is about knowledge about chronic disease and wellness.

 Introduce your patients to the health coach and explain the goals of the program to them so it is easier to implement.
 Let scheduled patients know that they can expect to meet their new health coach at their upcoming visit.
 A phone call from the health coach or a warm handoff from the physician can put patients at ease and show the practice's commitment to partnering with them to improve their health.